JamesSkemp/words/content/post/coldfusion-cfscript-to-determine-if-variable-exists-and-output-html-escaped.md

 +++
-title = "ColdFusion: cfscript to determine if variable exists and output html-escaped" summary = "Snippet of ColdFusion to determine if a particular variable exists and if it does, return a trimmed, HTML-escaped, version." draft = false comments = true date = "2009-10-08T20:45:00-05:00"
+title = "ColdFusion: cfscript to determine if variable exists and output html-escaped" description = "Snippet of ColdFusion to determine if a particular variable exists and if it does, return a trimmed, HTML-escaped, version." draft = false comments = true date = "2009-10-08T20:45:00-05:00"